-The PS5 console releases November 12 and is much more powerful than PS4
+PS5 vs. PS4 Pro: Which should you buy?

 |Size

-What these features mean to you
+What do these features mean to you?

-If you don't understand some of these terms are or how they affect your gaming experience, we'll help break down what they mean and their importance.
+If you don't understand some of these terms or how they affect your gaming experience, we'll help break down their meaning and importance.

-CPU and GPU
+PS5 vs. PS4 Pro: CPU and GPU

 The CPU (central processing unit) and GPU (graphics processing unit) work in tandem to deliver the best games that we all love to play.
 You can think of them as the brains of the console and determine its power and performance.
-The GPU creates and renders every image you seen onscreen, and the CPU performs countless calculations to keep everything running.
-Bigger numbers in this regard is good because it means it can process information faster and more reliably.
+The GPU creates and renders every image you have seen onscreen, and the CPU performs countless calculations to keep everything running.
+Bigger numbers in this regard are good because it means they can process information faster and more reliably.

 The CPU and GPU work in tandem to deliver the best games possible.